aphp/edsnlp/docs/pipelines/core/contextual-matcher.md

 === "Exclusion rule"

-    Let us check that when a *benine* mention is present, the extraction is excluded:
+    Let us check that when a *benign* mention is present, the extraction is excluded:

     <!-- no-check -->